Catalogue of wide binary, trinary and quaternary candidates from the Gaia data release 2 (region $\left\vert b\right\vert >25\,\deg$): Introduction

 \section{Introduction}

 It is believed that statistics of binaries and multiple stars can provide deeper insights into the formation and evolution of galaxies.
 Wide binaries may serve as a sensitive probe of the Galactic gravitational potential.
-Some recent studies suggest that very wide binaries may provide data on the presence of dark matter in the Galaxy \cite{pena,hern,pitt}.
-At present, an extremely rich source of data on stars of our Galaxy is provided by the \textit{Gaia}-ESA mission and collected in the catalogue DR2 \cite{gaia2}.
-The release of the next and more expanded version (DR3) is expected in the first half of 2022.
+Some recent studies suggest that very wide binaries may provide data on the presence of dark matter in the Galaxy (\cite{pena,hern,pitt}).
+At present, an extremely rich source of data on stars of our Galaxy is provided by the \textit{Gaia}-ESA mission and collected in the catalogue DR2 (\cite{gaia2}).
+The release of the next and more expanded full version (DR3) is expected in the first half of 2022.
+Several authors have recently studied various aspects of binaries using the \textit{Gaia} DR1 (\cite{oelkers,semyeong}), DR2 (\cite{ziegler,badry18,godo,esteban,gonz,sapo,hart,tian}) and EDR3 (Early Data Release 3) (\cite{badry,gaia3}) catalogues.
+Other important articles examining wide binaries before Gaia include, for example, \cite{cabalero} and \cite{close}.